 According to the agreement, routing ID is included only if option B is agreed and further propagation of type-2 is supported.
 However, RAN2 may need to consider the case where type-2 indication is triggered by a single connected node and sent to a dual-connected node, and the type-2 indication is further propagated to descendent nodes by the dual-connected node.
 In this case, if the type-2 indication constructed by the single connected node does not carry routing ID, it is not clear whether the propagated type-2 indication sent by the dual-connected node can include routing ID information.

-Proposal 4: To discuss if routing information should be included in type-2 indication triggered by a single-connected node.
+Proposal 4: (In case P1 is agreed) To discuss if routing information should be always included in type-2 indication triggered by a single-connected node.

 2.1.2.3 Signaling details of type-2 indication

-In [10], there is proposal to omit routing information in type-2 indication triggered by a failure of a BH link, in case all destinations are unreachable via the link (or all traffic via the link cannot be re-routed).
-Similarly, in [12], it is proposed that type-2 indication further indicates whether the failure is either “link-level” failure or “routing ID-level failure”.
-In [15].
+In [10], there is a proposal to omit routing information in type-2 indication triggered by a failure of a BH link, in case all destinations are unreachable via the link (or all traffic via the link cannot be re-routed).
+Similarly, in [12], it is proposed that type-2 indication further indicates whether the failure is either “link-level” failure or “routing ID-level failure” depending on cases.
+There are relevant proposals (not all captured though):